MavricMC/CC-TurtleController/README.md

 </p>
 # `Add description here`

-# How to install. `Warning!
+# How to install.
+`Warning!
 Turtle-Controller does not work with the installer yet.
-If you have the knowledge you can download the file and set it up your self but if not wait till I make a video on my channel`
+If you have the knowledge you can download the files and set it up your self but if not wait till I make a video on my channel`

 To install this github repository in CC-Tweaked you must first run `pastebin run dgrAh4CY` to install gitGet then run `gitGet install MavricMC/CC-TurtleController`.